 Converting binary and varbinary data

 Converting data to the binary and varbinary data types is useful if binary data is the easiest way to move around data.
-Converting any value of any type to a binary value of large enough size and then back to the type, always results in the same value if both conversions are taking place on the same version of SQL Server.
+At some point, you might convert a value type to a binary value of large enough size and then convert it back.
+This conversion always results in the same value if both conversions are taking place on the same version of SQL Server.
 The binary representation of a value might change from version to version of SQL Server.

-You can convert int, smallint, and tinyint to binary or varbinary, but if you convert the binary value back to an integer value, this value will be different from the original integer value if truncation has occurred.
+You can convert int, smallint, and tinyint to binary or varbinary.
+If you convert the binary value back to an integer value, this value will be different from the original integer value if truncation has occurred.
 For example, the following SELECT statement shows that the integer value

 SELECT CAST( 123456 AS BINARY(4) );